perladvent/perldotcom/content/article/_pub_2007_09_20_pdf-processing-with-perl.md

 as an array, and the loop adds the children as a reference to an array, and so on for the grand children.
-The result is a nested complex data structure which stores all children in the `kids` attribute of the parent's bookmarks hashâan array of hashes containing other arrays of hashes and so on.
+The result is a nested complex data structure which stores all children in the `kids` attribute of the parent's bookmarks hash—an array of hashes containing other arrays of hashes and so on.

 The parsing subroutine for the bookmarks file